Academic Health Department

 • Poverty

-Pictured: Vicki Collie-Akers, faculty liaison for the Academic Health Department, talks about the community health plan during a community meeting at the Public Health.
+Pictured: Vicki Collie-Akers, faculty liaison for the Academic Health Department, talks about the community health plan during a community meeting.

 Responsibilities